bytedance/kernel/Documentation/admin-guide/mm/numa_memory_policy.rst

 	the object share the policy, and all pages allocated for the shared object, by any task, will obey the shared policy.

-	As of 2.6.22, only shared memory segments, created by shmget() or mmap(MAP_ANONYMOUS|MAP_SHARED), support shared policy.
-When shared
+	As of 2.6.22, only shared memory segments, created by shmget() without SHM_HUGETLB flag or mmap(MAP_ANONYMOUS|MAP_SHARED) without MAP_HUGETLB
-	policy support was added to Linux, the associated data structures were added to hugetlbfs shmem segments.
+	flag, support shared policy.
+When shared policy support was added to Linux, the associated data structures were added to hugetlbfs shmem segments.
 	At the time, hugetlbfs did not support allocation at fault time--a.k.a lazy allocation--so hugetlbfs shmem segments were never "hooked up" to the shared policy support.
 Although hugetlbfs segments now support lazy allocation, their support for shared policy has not been completed.

+	after we hooked up hugetlb_vm_ops(set/get_policy):
+	both the shared memory segments created by shmget() with SHM_HUGETLB flag and mmap(MAP_SHARED|MAP_HUGETLB), also support shared policy.

 	As mentioned above in :ref:`VMA policies <vma_policy>` section, allocations of page cache pages for regular files mmap()ed